Omni Calculator logo

 Rental Property Calculator

 The rental property calculator is a more elaborate variation of our cap rate calculator.
-In short, it's a tool that allows you to analyze any real estate investment to decide whether it will be profitable.
+In short, it's a tool that allows you to analyze any real estate investment to decide whether it will be profitable, but also it can serve you as an investment property calculator or real estate investment calculator.

 In this article, we will explain in detail every parameter that can influence your investment and teach you how to calculate the ROI on a rental property.